jazzband/django-oauth-toolkit/docs/contributing.rst

 to install the hooks.
 On the next commit that you make, ``pre-commit`` will download and install the necessary hooks (a one off task).
 If anything in the commit would fail the hooks, the commit will be abandoned.
-For ``black`` and ``isort``, any necessary changes will be made automatically, but not staged.
+For ``ruff``, any necessary changes will be made automatically, but not staged.
 Review the changes, and then re-stage and commit again.

 Using ``pre-commit`` ensures that code that would fail in QA does not make it into a commit in the first place, and will save you time in the long run.
-You can also (largely) stop worrying about code style, although you should always check how the code looks after ``black`` has formatted it, and think if there is a better way to structure the code so that it is more readable.
+You can also (largely) stop worrying about code style, although you should always check how the code looks after ``ruff`` has formatted it, and think if there is a better way to structure the code so that it is more readable.

 Documentation